anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Only when we are no longer afraid do we begin to live.
+Quote: Your talent is God's gift to you.
+What you do with it is your gift back to God.

-By: Dorothy Thompson
+By: Leo Buscaglia